ibmresilient/resilient-community-apps/fn_qradar_enhanced_data/README.md

 ---
 ## Data Table - QR Events (First 10 Events)
-The following is an example of QRadar Events data table populated with the information related to first 10 events associated with the Offense.
+The following is an example of QRadar Events data table populated with the information related to first 10 events associated with the offense.

  ![screenshot: dt-qr-events-first-10-events](./doc/screenshots/dt-qr-events-first-10-events.png)